-In this article, we take a look at different types of psoriasis, and in particular how they can affect people in their mild forms.
+In this article, we take a look at different types of psoriasis and how they can affect people.

 Psoriasis is a skin condition that causes skin cells to form too quickly.
-Because new skin cells grow faster than the body sheds existing skin cells, thick, scaly patches of skin form.
+Because these grow faster than the body can shed existing skin cells, thick, scaly patches form.

 There are several types of psoriasis.
 Most types of psoriasis tend to be mild to moderate.
-However, some types of psoriasis are more likely to be severe.
+However, some types of psoriasis can be severe.

 Types of the condition include:

 - psoriasis of the scalp

 - guttate psoriasis

 - erythrodermic psoriasis

 People with psoriasis may initially only develop one type of psoriasis, but can develop another type at a later point in time.